Visions fugitives: 7. Pittoresco (Arpa)

 This movement begins with a narrante bass accompaniment somewhat reminiscent of the opening of Prokofiev's Piano Concerto No. 2.
 The right hand enters with a fleeting, fairy-like, sparkling melody which seems to develop aimlessly.
 Close to the end of the movement there is a sudden, dark bass chord played forte, and the movement quickly dies after that.
 This movement has a performance time of around two minutes.

 8. Commodo

-This movement has one of the more traditional (non-dissonant) melodies of the work, though infused with certain modern elements.
-The harmonic and formal structures in this piece are based on 3rd relationships.
+This movement has one of the more traditional, non-dissonant, melodies of the work, though infused with certain modern elements.
+The harmonic and formal structures in this piece are based on interval relationships of thirds.
 The left hand provides a nocturne-style accompaniment for the piece.
 The piece is slightly over one minute in length.

 9. Allegro tranquillo

-A rising right hand melody breaks into a left hand run that becomes the new melody, which switches back to a bright right hand melody.
-The bass accompaniment is, in this case, to be played more prominently than usual because it complements the right hand melody, which is higher up on the keyboard and thus needs support if emphasis is desired.
+A rising right-hand melody breaks into a left-hand run that becomes the new melody, which switches back to a bright melody in the right hand.
+The bass accompaniment is, in this case, to be played more prominently than usual because it complements the right-hand melody, which is higher up on the keyboard and thus needs support if emphasis is desired.
 There are some bell-like tones right before the piece ends; its duration is approximately one minute.